 3. Soft cheeses

 Soft white cheeses such as brie and camembert provide the perfect breeding ground for bacteria such as listeria, which can cause harm to an unborn baby and lead to miscarriage, premature labour and still birth.
 Pregnant women are particularly susceptible because their immune systems are suppressed, leaving them unable to adequately fight off infections like listeriosis.
 And although in Australia soft cheeses are all made with pasteurised milk, this doesn’t completely eliminate the risk of listeria, so you’re better to steer clear.
+One way you can still enjoy the gooey goodness of a ripe softie, however, is to bake it first.
+Baking a wheel of brie or camembert thoroughly should eliminate any risk of listeria, and has the added bonus of making it even more delicious.
+Winner!

 4. Soft-serve ice cream